1 Esdras

-1 Esdras (Ἔσδρας Αʹ), also Esdras A, Greek Esdras, Greek Ezra, or 3 Esdras, is the ancient Greek Septuagint version of the biblical Book of Ezra in use within the early church and among many modern Christians with varying degrees of canonicity.
+1 Esdras (Ἔσδρας Αʹ), also called Esdras A, Greek Esdras, Greek Ezra, or 3 Esdras, is the ancient Greek Septuagint version of the biblical Book of Ezra in use within the early church and among many modern Christians with varying degrees of canonicity.
 1 Esdras is substantially similar to the standard Hebrew version of Ezra–Nehemiah, with the passages specific to the career of Nehemiah removed or re-attributed to Ezra, and some additional material.

-As part of the Septuagint translation, it is now regarded as canonical in the churches of the East, but apocryphal in the West; either presented in a separate section or excluded altogether.
-For example, it is listed among the Apocrypha in Article VI of the Thirty-Nine Articles of the Church of England.
+As part of the Septuagint translation, it is regarded as canonical in the churches of the East, but apocryphal in the West, either presented in a separate section in Bibles or excluded altogether.
+For example, it is listed among the apocrypha in Article VI of the Thirty-Nine Articles of the Church of England.
 1 Esdras is found in Origen's Hexapla.
-The Greek Septuagint, the Old Latin bible and related bible versions include both Esdras Αʹ (English title: 1 Esdras) and Esdras Βʹ (Ezra–Nehemiah) as separate books.
+The Greek Septuagint, the Old Latin bible and related bible versions include both Esdras Αʹ (English title: 1 Esdras) and Esdras Βʹ (Ezra–Nehemiah), though as separate books.

 There is scope for considerable confusion with references to 1 Esdras.
 The name refers primarily to translations of the original Greek 'Esdras A'.
-The Septuagint calls it Esdras A, and the Vetus Latina calls it 1 Esdras, while the Vulgate calls it 3 Esdras.
+The Septuagint calls it Esdras A, and the Old Latin bible calls it 1 Esdras, while the Vulgate calls it 3 Esdras.
 It was considered apocryphal by Jerome.